Quantum Circuit Cutting for Classical Shadows: Conclusions

-When examining the numerical results, we see a trade-off between the number of fragments and the size of the observable.
+Both analytically and in numerical experiments, we see a trade-off between the number of fragments and the size of the observable.
 For small observables, excessive fragmentation leads to accumulation of error and decrease in number of shots attributed to each fragment.
-On the other hand, dividing circuits becomes beneficial for large observables that would require excessively many shots of estimate.
-Thus, we suspect an existence of an optimal number of cut given a quantum circuit and an observable (or a priori knowledge on the size of the observable).
+On the other hand, dividing circuits becomes beneficial for large observables that would require excessively many shots to estimate.
+Thus, we suspect an existence of an optimal number of cuts given a quantum circuit and an observable (or a priori knowledge on the size of the observable).
+See Appendix \ref{sec:opt-fragment} for preliminary evidence.
 As a consequence of this conjecture, predicting the optimal number of fragments subsequently becomes an important open question to further leverage quantum divide-and-conquer algorithms.